 Choosing an international moving company will no doubt be one of the first and most important decisions you make in the relocation process.
 OSS World Wide Movers move thousands of Australians and New Zealanders to and from New Zealand every year.
 New Zealand remains one of our busiest international removal routes.
 Being Australia’s only specialist international mover, OSS World Wide Movers can ensure a regularity of shipping to New Zealand that others cannot.

 Coupled with the expertise and training of our staff, potential costly delays can be avoided.
 For your piece of mind and protection OSS World Wide Movers is a FIDI FAIM accredited company.

 If you are sending items which have been “owner packed” then they will attract more stringent inspection by Customs and MAF Biosecurity on arrival.
-Providing a detailed carton by carton inventory assist Customs and Biosecurity in inspecting your effects and may unnecessary avoid delays.
+Providing a detailed carton by carton inventory to assist Customs and Biosecurity in inspecting your effects may avoid delays.
 It is advisable to have your goods packed by your moving company if you are looking at sending larger consignments to ensure the clearance process can be conducted with a minimum of fuss.

 Cats and dogs can be moved fairly easily between New Zealand and Australia.
 It is recommended to send your pet through a registered pet transportation agent who will be able to contact all the relevant agencies in New Zealand.
 More information about relocating pets can be found in our moving links section of this website.

-Prohibited items when moving from Australia to NZ
+Restricted and Prohibited items when moving from Australia to NZ

 Herbal remedies, health supplements and homeopathic remedies that include animal or plant products.
 Dried flower arrangements.
 Items stuffed with seeds or straw.
 Items made of bamboo, cane, coconut or straw.
 All wooden items, drums, carvings, spears and masks.
 All items made of hair, fur, unprocessed wool, skin, feathers and bone.